I've had a lot of questions about some of my chalkboard inspired headers.

 Go to Picmonkey.com and click on Edit A Photo.
 A box will pop up with your computer files on it, so just pick the chalkboard image that you had saved previously.

-When your chalkboard image is showing in PicMonkey, you need to click on the P icon which signifies Text.
+When your chalkboard image is showing in PicMonkey, you need to click on the Tt icon on the left which signifies Text.

 Then on to the fun stuff.

-I clicked on the nuclear icon that signifies Basic Edits and cropped down my chalkboard to get rid of the excess.
+I clicked on the boxlike thing on the top of the column that signifies Basic Edits and cropped down my chalkboard to get rid of the excess.

 I saved it by clicking on the Save button